Volume 29, Issue 5 (9-2025) IBJ 2025, 29(5): 344-351 | Back to browse issues page

 Abstract:

 Methods: Skin biopsy samples were collected from 20 SM-exposed veterans and 20 healthy controls.
 Total RNA was extracted, and quantitative real-time PCR was performed to assess the expression levels of miR-148a-5p, TGF-β1, and TGF-βR2.
-Group differences were analyzed using t-test, and ROC curves were generated to evaluate diagnostic performance.
+Group differences were analyzed using a t-test, and ROC curves were generated to evaluate diagnostic performance.

 Results: Expression levels of miR-148a-5p, TGF-β1, and TGF-βR2 were significantly lower in SM-exposed skin compared with controls (miR-148a-5p: p = 0.0010; TGF-β1: p < 0.0001; TGF-βR2: p < 0.0001).
-ROC analysis showed that miR-148a-5p and TGF-βR2 had promising discriminative potential, whereas TGF-β1 did not reach statistical significance (AUC = 0.65; p = 0.0877).
+Based on ROC analysis, miR-148a-5p and TGF-βR2 indicated promising discriminative potential, whereas TGF-β1 did not reach statistical significance (AUC = 0.65; p = 0.0877).

 Type of Study: Full Length/Original Article | Subject: Related Fields